 you can't be a good mom or dad when you're stressed out, no matter how positive your intentions.

-do you want your kids to have the best of you -- or what's left of you?
+to cope.
+In tough times, especially, you want your kids to have the best of you -- not what's left of you.

 - Pare down the stressors in your life.

 - Keep your cup full so that you have more internal resources to deal with the curve balls that life inevitably throws at you.

 - Re-train your attitude, so you notice as you start to get stressed and can make the choice to shift gears.

 Here are ten stress-busting strategies that draw on all three ideas, that you can use starting today, throughout the pandemic, and for the rest of your

 1. Pay attention to breathing, calmly and deeply, as often as you remember, all day long.